 You can also fax your completed form to our office at (978) 224-2270, or mail your completed form to:

 21 Front Street

 U.S. House of Representative offices are limited to assisting residents of their own congressional district.
 Seth represents constituents of the Massachusetts 6th Congressional District so if you are from another district you should reach out to your representative.
 You can find out what Congressional District you live in here or give us a call and we can look up your member for you.

 Anne is a Cleveland native and North Shore transplant.
-She has a BA in Anthropology from the University of Oxford and an Msc in Political History from the London School of Economics, and has been with Team Moulton since the fall of 2016.
-She handles casework involving Social Security, Medicare, the IRS, the Post Office, federal student loans, the Department of Labor, and the Office of Personnel Management.
+She has a BA in Anthropology from the University of Oxford and an MSc in Political History from the London School of Economics, and has been with Team Moulton since the fall of 2016.